Which Type Of Spray Foam Insulation Is Best?

 If you fall into the second category, since your situation allows for closed or open cell spray foam, this final factor can help determine which spray foam is best for you.

 For readers whose project can use either closed cell or open cell spray foam, the best spray foam insulation is open cell spray foam.
-Of the two options, open cell foam is cheaper to install.
+Of the two options, open cell foam is less expensive to install.

 Open cell does not have as many features as closed cell spray foam.
 However, we have established that your project does not need those features.
 If you want to save money on your insulation project, choosing open cell spray foam could cut approximately 30% of your material costs.

-Why is open cell spray foam cheaper?
+Why is open cell spray foam more affordable?
 The primary reason is due to yield.
 Starting with the same amount of raw materials will result in more open cell foam as a finished product compared to closed cell.

 Our Spray Foam Recommendations For Climate Zone 5 Projects